Network configuration service (DHCP)¶

 The dynamic address allocation has a time limit.
 After expiry of that time a renewal must be requested (configurable in the Advanced options tab).
 This time varies from 1800 seconds to 7200.
 This limitation also applies to the static allocation.

 Zentyal supports remote boot for thin clients through DHCP.
 In the Advanced options tab you can configure a thin client that will be published through DHCP.
-If Zentyal is not used as a thin client server, in Host select the remote host and in File route select the route to find the image within the server.
+Select the remote host in Host and in File route select the route to find the image within the server.